dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 For a component to be certified tests are run in an environment maintained by the Dapr team.

-### New component certification: Alpha->Beta or Beta->GA
+### New component certification: Alpha->Beta or Beta->Stable

-For a new component requiring a certification change from Alpha to Beta or Beta to GA, a request for component certification follows these steps:
+For a new component requiring a certification change from Alpha to Beta or Beta to Stable, a request for component certification follows these steps:
 - An issue is created with a request for certification of the component with the current and the new certification levels
 - A user of a component submits a PR for integrating the component to run with the defined conformance test suite
 - The user details the environment setup in the issue created, so that a Dapr maintainer can setup the service in a managed environment